 The 3rd least common type of mesothelioma is pericardial mesothelioma.
-This is diagnosed when the asbestos-related cancer invades the fluid sac lining that surrounds the heart (pericardium).
-Pericardial mesothelioma usually occurs when the cancer spreads from the lining of the lungs (pleural mesothelioma) to the lining of the heart.
-As the cancer progresses, the heart is unable to efficiently produce oxygen to the rest of the body.
+This is diagnosed when an asbestos-related cancer invades the fluid sac lining that surrounds the heart (pericardium).
+Pericardial mesothelioma usually occurs when cancer spreads from the lining of the lungs (pleural mesothelioma) to the lining of the heart.
+As cancer progresses, the heart is unable to efficiently produce oxygen to the rest of the body.
 This is what causes an extreme and rapid decline in health.
 Pericardial mesothelioma is the rarest type of mesothelioma which consequently makes it the least treatable.

 Pericardial Mesothelioma Symptoms

 Mesothelioma in general is difficult to diagnose because there are no real symptoms in the early stages.
 Furthermore, once symptoms do start to develop, they are often mistaken for common illnesses.
 Early symptoms include coughing, muscle weakness, night sweats, fever, and fatigue.
 Unfortunately, early symptoms go undiagnosed or misdiagnosed until further warning signs become apparent from more serious symptoms.
 It is important to see your doctor if you have or develop any of these symptoms listed above, especially if you have also been exposed to asbestos in the past.